-The price has higher chances to keep moving in that direction.
+The price has a higher chance to keep moving in that direction.

-That’s when you have a chance to trigger your trade.
+That’s when you have a chance to trigger your breakout trade.

 If you are a conservative trader, you wait for the price to break and retest the level to enter.

 If you are an aggressive trader, you can open your trade as soon as the price hits the level.